 The online graduate certificate in dispute resolution for non-lawyers is 100% online: no campus visits required.

 Courses are semester-based.
 Students typically take one to two classes per semester and finish the program in one to one and a half years.

 - Conflict and conflict management

 Typical course load1 or 2 classes each semester

 The University of Missouri is accredited by the Higher Learning Commission, one of six regional institutional accreditors in the United States.
 The MU School of Law is fully accredited by the American Bar Association.
-See the ABA Official Guide to Law Schools.
 The School of Law is a charter member of the Association of American Law Schools.